TheresaLui/SelfHelpContent_v2/articles/shared/shared-myissueisnotlisted.md

 <properties
 	pageTitle="My issue is not listed"
-	description="My issue is not listed "
+	description="My issue is not listed"
 	service="shared"
 	resource="issuenotlisted"
 	documentationCenter=""